Our guesthouse on Koh Chang

 And if that’s not enough, there are 200 + reviews on Tripadvisor.

-The two fisherman’s housse are built on concrete & wood stilts over the Klong Prao river estuary on the west coast of Koh Chang.
-At high tide the water reaches underneath the house and into the mangroves at the rear.
-The beach is around 2 minutes (150 metres) walk away through the coconut field or 3 minutes paddle (300 metres) by canoe down to the mouth of the river.
+We have rebuilt two old wooden fisherman’s house which are located on the Klong Prao river estuary on the west coast of Koh Chang.
+At high tide the water reaches underneath the houses and into the mangroves at the rear.
+The beach is around 150 metres walk away through the coconut field or 300 metres by canoe down to the mouth of the river.
 How you get there is up to you.

 Our neighbours are a a couple of resorts, a couple of small guesthouses, a couple of good restaurants and some local families.
 In the evening it’s usually quiet.
 There are no bright lights, no bars, no traffic noise and the only sounds that you usually hear are the cicadas, vocal frogs and the occasional firefly tour heading upstream to see the nearby fireflies which inhabit the mangroves upstream.
 It’s also one of the few places on the island where you can be woken up by birdsong at sunrise.